Permafrost/Tundra/SERVICES.md

 ### tundra.pipeline:substitute

-Attempts variable substitution on every string element in the pipeline by replacing all occurrences of substrings matching "%key%" with the associated value.
+Attempts variable substitution on every string element in the pipeline by replacing all occurrences of substrings matching `%key%` with the associated value.

 ---